 The e-commerce arena is witnessing rapid shifts in customer expectations, market trends, and business requirements, especially in today’s context of global supply chain challenges and rising inflation.
 So, how can businesses adapt swiftly to meet these new demands?
 The answer lies in the flexibility and agility offered by headless commerce.

-What’s a Headless Commerce Platform?
+Headless Commerce Platform

 To demystify headless commerce, let’s begin with the basics.
 At its core, headless commerce represents a fundamental shift in the architecture of e-commerce systems.
 It involves the separation of the front end (the customer-facing side) and the back end (the operational infrastructure) of an e-commerce application.
 This architectural approach liberates brands to create and present their content and features in any way they choose, providing them with the freedom to enrich the customer experience as never before.
 By isolating the customer-facing front end from the operational back-end technology, it liberates businesses to adopt any combination of applications that align with their organizational objectives and goals.
 This architectural approach is coined “headless” commerce because it disconnects the “head,” representing the front-end application, from the underlying back-end technology.
 These two components are then linked through the use of application programming interfaces (APIs), which serve as a standardized means of communication between different software components.